isomorphic-software/smartclient-docs/classes/AIFieldRequest.md

 ## Attr: AIFieldRequest.minValue

 ### Description
-If the [AIFieldRequest.valueClass](#attr-aifieldrequestvalueclass) is "interval" or "ratio", the minimum value that can be generated.
+If the [AIFieldRequest.valueClass](#attr-aifieldrequestvalueclass) is "interval" or "ratio" , the minimum value that can be generated.
 If `null`, then there is no minimum.

 **Flags**: IR